Real estate leads paid at closing maybe the only thing that comes close to free real estate leads.

-- Suitable agents are identified, notified and matched with the specific client.
+- Suitable agents are identified, notified, and matched with the specific client.

 - The real estate agent can then connect with the client directly over the phone.

-The next lead generation service product is the so-called “ReadyConnect Lead Accelerator”, but it basically does the same thing as “Ready Connect Concierge” so it’s a bit confusing using two different names for actually the same product.
+Still, it does the same thing as “Ready Connect Concierge,” so using two different names for the same product is a bit confusing.

 Which brings me to the fees.